Unmanned aerial vehicles in law enforcement: United States

 FBI Director Robert Mueller testified before the Senate Judiciary Committee on 19 June 2013 that the FBI owns and utilizes UAVs for surveillance purposes.

 In 2014, the California State Senate passed rules imposing strict regulations on how law enforcement and other government agencies can use drones.
 The legislation would require law enforcement agencies to obtain a warrant before using an unmanned aircraft, or drone, except in emergencies.

 In January 2020, the United States Department of the Interior decided to ground around 800 DJI drones over security concerns.
 In October that same year, the United States Department of Justice banned the use of agency funds to acquire drones and other unmanned aerial systems "from foreign groups deemed threats", including DJI.

+In January 2026, aerial drones were used at the Hilton Worldwide anti-ICE protests.

+In May 2026, aerial drones were used at the Delaney Hall protests.

 The US border patrol has been using drones for a very long time.
 The drones usually patrol the southern border.

 United Arab Emirates

 Police in the UAE have used drones to detect crime, monitor traffic and to ensure that people are obeying Covid restrictions.